muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 We wrote a non-200 / network error edge case for `HeroDetail` component which also hits the `Suspense` code using a `cy.intercept` delay option (Red 2, Red 3).

-We added conditional rendering to `HeroDetail` for loading and error conditions that may occur with a `POST` request(Green 2, Green 3)
+We added conditional rendering to `HeroDetail` for loading and error conditions that may occur with a `POST` request (Green 2, Green 3)

-In order to cover `PUT` request of loading and error condition, we utilized an ui-integration test, since it is aware of a state that can trigger a back-end modification (Refactor 3)
+In order to cover `PUT` request loading and error condition, we utilized a ui-integration test, since it is aware of a state that can trigger a back-end modification, but doesn't necessarily have to receive a 500 response from a real network to render the error (Refactor 3)

 <br />